Canop/safecloset/README.md

 * This is a personal project
 * It hasn't been audited
 * It's not even finished anyway
-* There will be breaking changes (they should stop at version 0.2)

 SafeCloset comes with **absolutely** no guarantee.
 If you store your crypto wallet's password with 2B€ in SafeCloset and can't read it back, I can do nothing for you.